 This demonstrates the first troubling issue with quinoa's rising global popularity: the rising cost is pricing the average cultivator out of affording their own crop which propogates new types of food insecurity for the local people.
 Although these rural areas have historically relied on crops like quinoa to be a staple, the world market price of the seed has tripled since 2008 (Stocker, 2013) which makes the crop more expensive to the local populace than some meats.
 This expanding price has led to an increase in imported food that is often less nutritious than the indigenous staple.
 For instance, although malnutrition overall has fallen in the country of Bolivia overall, chronic malnutrition has actually bucked the national trend and risen substantially in quinoa cultivating areas (Romero, 2011).
 Some economists might claim that this is simply the natural trajectory of any Latin American crop that has become popular on a global scale such as coffee, bananas, corn, or potatoes in a globalized capitalist market.
-Defenders of the free market are likely to contend that the price fluctuations will stabilize over time as production increases or demand decreases but such judgments are more a statement of the current situation than a normative prescription.
+Defenders of the free market are likely to contend that the price fluctuations will stabilize over time as production increases or demand decreases but such judgments are more a statement of the current situation (and possibly not even an accurate prediction) than a normative prescription.
 Any consideration towards social justice and human capital would take every effort to ameliorate the substantial food security and poverty issues involved with such production.

 (Jacobson, 2011, p.392)

 The other largely concerning issue involving quinoa cultivation is the environmental impact that global demand can bring to bear upon a relatively obscure commodity bearing ecosystem.
 Ever expanding areas of land that can produce the profitable crop are leading to a destructive effect on supporting ecosystems and a loss of cultivation areas.
 Environmental concerns that have been pointed out include "insufficient periods of fallowing... steep areas [being] used without sufficient attention to erosion control... traditional enrichment of the soil by manure [being] replaced by synthetic fertilizers... [and] mechanical tillage of native soils" (Small, 2013, p.177).
 Biodiversity of the areas surrounding the expanding cultivation spots is being lost as land that has traditionally been home to natural vegetation that fed livestock like llamas is being cleared to increase production of the lucrative crop which leads to desertification and pest problems attracted to the monoculture.
 This destruction of natural capital compounds the human cost even further than in most cases because the same land that is being destroyed by demand for quinoa represents the greatest potential for alleviation of inequality in these poverty stricken reasons.
 The tragedy of the commons conundrum has perhaps never manifested itself so clearly: everyone has a rational self interest to alleviate their own personal economic suffering by maximizing their exploitation of natural capital but that same exploitation is destroying the viability of that resource (Hardin 246).
+[It would be interesting to know what self-regulating communal management systems people had in the past.]